YanLuong/MechaCar_Statistical_Analysis/README.md

 ### Results - T-test for all Lots:

-* The results of the t-test that compares all manufacturing lots againsts the mean PSI of the population show that it is not statistically significant due to the p-value = 1.
+* The results of the t-test that compares all manufacturing lots againsts the mean PSI of the population show that it is not statistically significant due to the p-value = 1 and we fail to reject the null hypothesis.
 It also indicates that there is no statistical difference between the sample and population data as they both have the same mean.

 ![all lots](https://github.com/YanLuong/MechaCar_Statistical_Analysis/blob/main/screenshots/sample_ttest_del3.png)